 I developed a new categorization system for Belgian style beers.
 I’m following up with a four-part series to explain it in more depth.
 This is the first installment in the four part series.

 Beer style is a funny term.
 We all seem to know what it means yet nobody could tell you exactly what beer style is.
 Lets looks at an example: three major beer nerds are given the same beer.
 One calls it an American IPA, the other calls it an Imperial IPA and the third labels it as hoppy American amber ale.
-Are any of these three nerds right or wrong?
-Probably not, with beer style comes a high … Continued
+Are any of these three nerds right or wrong? … Continued

 That’s right kids, I re-imagined a new way of looking at some old classics: Belgian style beers.
 Words don’t do this justice, so I’ll just show you a graphic instead…

 If you’re not an Über beer geek, you’re looking at the above graphic and thinking to yourself “WTF?”
 If you are an Über beer geek, you are undoubtedly trying to find shortcomings with my breakdown of Belgian style beers.
 Truth is, I don’t think I have it all figured out.
 Nobody does.
 Beer and beer style are totally subjective in that no beer ever perfectly matches any beer style.
-Beer style only helps us to better understand beer in … Continued
+Beer style … Continued

 As you may (or may not) know, I’m in the midst of studying for the BJCP judging examination and the Certified Cicerone® examination.
 I have to be well versed in beer style to pass either of these exams.
 In theory, I can identify a porter from a pilsner much like a seasoned wine professional can identify a pinot gris from a cabernet.
 That shouldn’t be too difficult; the real “professional” part lies in identifying the nuanced differences between a Southern English brown and a Northern English brown.
 These can be quite hard to differentiate for an untrained palate.
 I believe beer style and its rigorous study has a purpose in the universe.
 In fact, I’ve been studying beer style since … Continued